LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/template-fragments.rst

 ------------------------

-Anythyme you find yourself typing identical code into different templates, little alarm bells should go of in your head, and you should think, *How can I streamline this?*
+Anythyme you find yourself typing identical code into different templates, you should consider ways to streamline your work.

 Never fear, coder.
 Fragments are the tool you need.
 The general syntax is: